anasderkaoui/AutoRCX/Additional reports/4th report.md

 Search "disk" in the search bar and you can find your device as shown in the Picture.
 In the example above: /dev/sdb1

-NOTE : You will have to format your SSD afterwards, make sure it does not hold important data !
+**NOTE : You will have to format your SSD in ext4 format, make sure it does not hold important data !** <br>

 When working with NVME SSD your device name should look like this: /dev/nvme0n1p1<br>
 The ending "p1" stands for partition one.
 In the following steps **you must remove the partition information from the device path**.
 See the following example:<br>